 We certainly hope you’ll come and play here in Blighty.
 We’ll be there when you do.

-Thanks, TEN OF CLUBS.
+Thank you.
 It’s just really cool y’all asked us to do this.
-And we all really like your Kong Long Sleeve, probably because it’s reminiscent of the old school skate brand styles we’re really into.
+We all really like your Kong Long Sleeve, probably because it’s reminiscent of the old school skate brand styles we’re really into.

 Just a massive thank you.
 Bands say it all the time, but we hope everyone knows how genuinely we mean it.